reduxjs/redux/docs/usage/WritingCustomMiddleware.md

 Even though it looks like we didn't modify the response, we actually did: Due to async-await, it is now a promise.
 This will break some middlewares like the one from RTK Query.

-So how to write this middleware?
+So, how can we write this middleware instead?

 ```ts
 const middleware: Middleware = api => next => action => {